CURRENT HOURS: Programs by reservation November-April

 • Ages 18 and up

-This class will give someone with little or no metalworking skills a hands-on, fun, “be a blacksmith for a day” experience.
+Interested in blacksmithing but never tried it?
+This class is for you!
+You will get a hands-on, fun, “be a blacksmith for a day” experience.
 Explore the basics of forge work in a blacksmith shop while making a decorative iron project to take home.
-Topics will include safety, proper use of tools and equipment (such as an anvil), and beginning techniques for shaping metal.
+Topics include safety, tools, equipment, and beginning techniques for shaping metal.
+Small class size guarantees lots of one-on-one instruction and lots of time at the forge!

 • Ages 18 and up